jpritikin/coach/content/docs/me/big-emotion.md

 More enjoyment might be available by exploiting synergies between areas than would be possible when limited to fewer areas.
 I challenge you to explore and integrate as many areas as possible.

+You may like to track your progress using the [MEQ30](https://docs.google.com/spreadsheets/d/1FgfFzXTX4WuKf9SteO7sJjqNEweErZFeQ_juTUbCcQM/edit#gid=0).[^barrett2015] I don't regard this self-report questionaire as a perfect measure of big emotion, but it's not a bad proxy.

 ## Notes

 [^scherer2013]: Scherer, K. R., Shuman, V., Fontaine, J. R., & Soriano, C. (2013).
 The GRID meets the Wheel: Assessing emotional feeling via self-report. *Components of emotional meaning: A sourcebook, 53,* 1689-1699.
 DOI: [10.1093/acprof:oso/9780199592746.003.0019](https://doi.org/10.1093/acprof:oso/9780199592746.003.0019)